Fernando Carbone Campoverde

-Fernando Ignacio Carbone Campoverde (born 14 March 1959) is a Peruvian Medical Surgeon.
+Fernando Ignacio Carbone Campoverde (14 March 1959 – 18 November 2024) was a Peruvian medical surgeon.
 He was the Minister of Health of Peru from 2002 to 2003.

-Biography
+Background

-Fernando Carbone Campoverde is the son of Juan Carbone Fossa and Nelly Campoverde Ayres.
+Fernando Carbone Campoverde was the son of Juan Carbone Fossa and Nelly Campoverde Ayres.
 He studied at the Colegio San Agustín in Lima, later entering the National University of San Marcos, where he studied medicine.

-Between 1995 and 2000 he was a member of the Family Commission of the Peruvian Episcopal Conference.
-Between 1998 and 1999 he was a member of the Ethics Commission of the Medical College of Peru.
+Between 1995 and 2000, he was a member of the Family Commission of the Peruvian Episcopal Conference.
+Between 1998 and 1999, he was a member of the Ethics Commission of the Medical College of Peru.
 He collaborated with the Government Planning Commission of Possible Peru in 2000 and was a member of the Transfer Commission of the Health Sector in 2001.
-Since 1990 he has been a consultant and speaker on the themes of poverty, development, family planning, international cooperation, strategic planning and organizational development.
+From 1990 he was a consultant and speaker on the themes of poverty, development, family planning, international cooperation, strategic planning and organizational development.

-He had been the Vice Minister of Health of Peru between 2001 and 2002 and the Minister of Health between 2002 and 2003.
-Currently he works as a project coordinator for Medicus Mundi International in Peru.
+He was the Vice Minister of Health of Peru between 2001 and 2002, and the Minister of Health between 2002 and 2003.
+Carbone Campoverde later worked as a project coordinator for Medicus Mundi International in Peru.

+Carbone Campoverde died on 18 November 2024, at the age of 65.